The Patriot Post® · The FISA Memo and the Demos' Deep-State Operatives

 Likewise, Harvard Law professor Alan Dershowitz also debunked the Demos’ claim: “People were saying this memo — the country would crumble and fall if this memo was released, that has all kinds of important national security content.
 I don’t see it… The American public is entitled to see the entire thing.”

 Former U.S. Attorney for the District of Columbia, Joe diGenova concluded: “What is clear now [is that] the FBI and the DOJ basically conspired with the Democratic Party, the DNC and the Hillary Clinton campaign to exonerate her of violations of the Espionage Act and, in the course of trying to prevent Donald Trump from becoming president, to frame him for a nonexistent crime of collusion.”

 For the record, those who seek accountability for key Department of Justice and FBI officials in regard to their apparent and treasonous collusion with one political party to spy on the other political party’s presidential campaign are anything but traitors.
 We are Patriots.

-Second, Democrats and their Leftmedia outlets are advancing the diversionary narrative that the FISA memo is a “broad assault on the Department of Justice and FBI” by President Trump and Republicans.
+Second, Democrats and their Leftmedia outlets are promoting the diversionary false narrative that serious questions about the political motives of those who seeded the FISA warrants are a “broad assault on the Department of Justice and FBI” by President Trump and Republicans.
 According to Rep. Adam Schiff (D-CA), “This wasn’t about oversight.
 This is about … attacking the DoJ and FBI, a transparent attempt to discredit these institutions.”